jrgparkinson/mushy-layer/README.md

 For more details on how to setup your inputs file for the problem you're interested in, see `/docs/RunningTheMushyLayerCode.md/`.

+There are example problems, with input files, in the `/examples/` directory.

 # Documentation
 Documentation can be generated using Doyxgen if it is installed.
 A default configuration file can be found in the `/docs/` directory, which can be run via: